 From 1907, when he created the Irish-Jewish twins Mike and Ike (They Look Alike), Rube Goldberg had a thing for depicting doppelgangers in his comics.
 Below you will find an excellent example of this obsession from 1927 -- but first, a bit of news for all you Rube Goldberg fans.

 Since August of 2012, I've been working with Rube Goldberg's granddaughter, Jennifer George, on The Art of Rube Goldberg: A)Inventive B) Cartoon C) Genius, the ultimate art book on Rube, forthcoming in November from Abrams ComicArts books.
-You can pre-order the book at an astonishingly good discount here
+You can pre-order the book at an astonishingly good discount here.

 My pal and fellow comics historian Carl Linich has also been heavily involved in this project, doing a heroic job of scanning and providing numerous goodies from his private collection.
 The book will feature essays by Carl, Pete Maresca (the talented Sunday Press publisher), famous comics historian Brian Walker, and famous cartoonist Al Jaffe.
 The book will have an introduction by Adam Gopnik.
 The book is edited by Charlie Kochman (ComicArts is his imprint, and he's also the editor of the bestselling Wimpy Kid books, which I love).
 I'm officially credited as "co-editor" but I'm not sure that I have done enough to earn that generous appellation.
 On the other hand, I hear the Appellations are quite lovely to visit, although I am not a fan of mountain-climbing.

-Yes, that's a pile of rare Goldberg photos and artwork you see in front of us!
+August 2012: Working with Carl Linich (left) on The Art of Rube Goldberg.
+Yes, that's a pile of rare Goldberg photos and artwork you see in front of us! |

 I'll be sharing more details of the book in the months to come.
 For now, to celebrate all the progress, here's a choice Boob McNutt Sunday page I ran across in my art selection process (one that will not be included in the book) and threw on the smoking scanner to share with my fellow screwball comics fans.
 This page, originally published May 7, 1927, comes from a story arc in which Boob is trying to locate twin brothers.
 Rube has a lot of fun drawing doubles (also a thematic obsession of Jack Cole's work).